 First 3 miles at zn2 + 30” (8:55min/mile), 7 miles at 8:25 min/mile, 3 miles at what I had left in me.
 Continued to take in a gel every 40’ as long as my body could handle this.
 Did this until mile 10 when I could not take in a gel anymore.
 Ran thru all the aide stations, putting an ice cube in my hat, water over my body, quick sip of Perform while on the run (whatever went in my mouth is what I drank).
 The run is a 3 loop course, with the first 2 miles being fairly challenging with some hills in it.
 After that it becomes pretty flat.
 At mile 11, I saw my wife and decided to run the last 2 miles with her.
 We crossed the finish line together and it was like when we got married.
 They announced Jan and Melissa Schorpion crossing the line.
 I have never felt this good on the run in my previous three 70.3’s.
 Actually I had never gone faster than 2 hours and always ran out of energy at mile 5-6.
 Run time was 1:57. http://connect.garmin.com/activity/479866061

 I was very pleased with this race.
 Didn’t go sub 5:30, but set a PR and enjoyed it all.

 Thanks to my always supportive wife and thanks to the EN community for making me a better triathlete.

 Doors to Team Endurance Nation are open through May 30, 2014!
-Come in and kick the tires during your free 7-day Trial Membership, and see how athletes like Jan are making a difference in their triathlon training and execution.
+Become a team member, and see how athletes like Jan are making a difference in their triathlon training and execution.